Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Qwen3.6-27B: Replication on a Second Architecture

-\section{Qwen3-32B: Replication on a Second Architecture}
+\section{Qwen3.6-27B: Replication on a Second Architecture}

-To test whether our findings generalize beyond a single model family, we replicate all experiments on Qwen3-32B~\citep{yang2025qwen3}, a 64-layer model from the Qwen architecture family.
+To test whether our findings generalize beyond a single model family, we replicate all experiments on Qwen3.6-27B~\citep{yang2025qwen3}, a 64-layer model from the Qwen architecture family.
 The same steering methodology, evaluation pipeline, and LLM judge are used.
 Key architectural differences from Llama-3.3-70B include fewer layers (64 vs.\ 80) and a different pretraining corpus.
-Qwen3-32B baselines show comparable vulnerability to malicious system prompts: the compassion gap is 52 points (aligned 82/95 vs.\ malicious 30/93, similar to Llama's 50-point gap) while the honesty gap is 60 points (aligned 94/95 vs.\ malicious 34/94, smaller than Llama's 81-point gap), suggesting that malicious system prompts for dishonesty are less effective on Qwen3-32B.
-Despite these baseline differences, steering restores alignment on Qwen3-32B as well, confirming that the approach is not architecture-specific, though optimal layers differ substantially.
+Qwen3.6-27B baselines show comparable vulnerability to malicious system prompts: the honesty gap is 63 points (aligned 94/95 vs.\ malicious 31/94) and the compassion gap is also 63 points (aligned 83/95 vs.\ malicious 20/91), close to Llama's gaps of 69 (honesty) and 56 (compassion) points.
+Despite minor baseline differences, steering restores alignment on Qwen3.6-27B as well, confirming that the approach is not architecture-specific, though optimal layers differ substantially.